cgnorthcutt/benchmarking-keras-pytorch/README.md

 ## Why this is helpful

+This project serves to combine Keras and PyTorch benchmarks into a single framework, enabling researchers to quickly see under which platform a given model performs best.
+For example `resnet` architectures perform better in PyTorch and `inception` architectures perform better in Keras (see below).

+For researchers exploring Keras and PyTorch models, these benchmarks serve as a standard from which to start new projects or debug current implementations.

-An issue with deep learning is a lack of reproducible benchmarks and in particular, accuracy benchmarks of pre-trained Keras (Tensorflow) models on ImageNet.
+Of particular, many researchers have struggled with reproducible accuracy benchmarks of pre-trained Keras (Tensorflow) models on ImageNet.
 Some examples are [here1](https://github.com/keras-team/keras/issues/10040), [here2](https://github.com/keras-team/keras/issues/10979), [here3](http://blog.datumbox.com/the-batch-normalization-layer-of-keras-is-broken/), [here4](https://github.com/keras-team/keras/issues/8672), and [here5](https://github.com/keras-team/keras/issues/7848).

 In Keras, this is further complicated by the fact that the [published benchmarks](https://keras.io/applications/#documentation-for-individual-models) on [Keras Applications](https://keras.io/applications/) cannot be reproduced by exactly copying the associated code.
 In fact, the reported accuracies are nearly always higher than the actual accuries.

-Additionally, this project serves to combine Keras and PyTorch benchmarks into a single framework, enabling researchers to quickly see under which platform a given model performs best.
-For example `resnet` architectures perform better in PyTorch and `inception` architectures perform better in Keras (see below).

-For researchers who are trying out these models, a reproducible benchmark is helpful as a standard with which to start new projects as well as debugging current implementations.
-This project is intended to serve that purpose.
+Below I provide a table of the **actual** validation set accuracies (verified on macOS 10.11.6, Linux Debian 9, and Ubuntu 18.04).

 ## To Reproduce